 The VirtualBox network can be used to build a different variety of labs for testing.

-The below example shown how the physical network on the right is connected to the virtual networks in VirtualBox.
+The below example shows how the physical network on the right is connected to the virtual networks in VirtualBox.

 Note: In our following example configuration, we would call the physical network a local network.